nachop51/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more pointers and arrays project
+# Even more pointers project

+# In this project, we still
+# learning about pointers,
+# and we are practicing with
+# arrays also.